CSC207-UofT/course-project-the-losers-club/phase1/design_document.md

 * Raymond: Added the `GameSelector` menu (and related console IO), added `UserManager` serialization flows, worked on general improvements across the project, coordinated GitHub activities.
 * Teddy: Added `User` entity class and `UserManager` usecase; integrated user functionality across the entire project; worked on `GameSelector` menu; cleaned up and added functionality to `CrazyEights`
 * Brian: Added `User` entity class and `UserManager` usecase with Teddy; integrated user functionality; created a stat display menu in the main menu; integrated basic GUI with CrazyEights
 * Bradley: Worked with Daniel on implementing the 'War' usecase.
 Reviewed pull requests.
+Worked on Design Document
 * Daniel: Worked alongside Bradley on implementing the 'War' usecase.
 Addressed issues with entity classes and streamlined 'Hand' to implement the 'Iterable' interface.
 * Azamat: Implemented the `GoFish` game as a subclass of `GameTemplate`.
 Extended other classes (`Card`, `Hand`, `Player`, and `Input`) by adding new/overloading existing methods to assist with `GoFish`'s functionality.
 Tested `GoFish` by first predefining a sequence of user inputs such that the game successfully ends, and then asserting that a set of post-game conditions hold.
 * Luke: Added `PlayerGUI` and `SingleCardGUI` classes.
 Created and designed the GUI as well as wrote tests for other code.
 Reviewed pull requests and other GitHub maintenance.